 Total 31 December 2019 Investments quoted in active markets Unquoted investments

 € million € million € million

-Equity securities ^(A) : 1,024 1,024
+Equity securities(A): 1,024 1,024

-Fixed-income securities ^(B) :
+Fixed-income securities(B):

 Corporate bonds and notes 75 48 27

 Government bonds 445 445

-Cash and other short-term investments ^(C) 20 20
+Cash and other short-term investments(C) 20 20

 Other investments:

-Real estate funds ^(D) 329 34 295
+Real estate funds(D) 329 34 295

-Insurance contracts ^(E) 203 203
+Insurance contracts(E) 203 203

 Total 2,096 1,571 525

 Total 31 December 2018 Investments quoted in active markets Unquoted investments

 € million € million € million

-Equity securities: ^(A) 827 827
+Equity securities:(A) 827 827

-Fixed-income securities: ^(B)
+Fixed-income securities:(B)

 Corporate bonds and notes 67 43 24

 Government bonds 384 384

-Cash and other short-term investments ^(C) 7 7
+Cash and other short-term investments(C) 7 7

 Other investments:

-Real estate funds ^(D) 293 27 266
+Real estate funds(D) 293 27 266

-Insurance contracts ^(E) 226 226
+Insurance contracts(E) 226 226

-Total 1,804 1,288 516

 - (A) Equity securities are comprised of the following investment types: (1) ordinary shares; (2) preference shares; and (3) common trust funds and collective funds.
 Investments in ordinary and preference shares are valued using quoted market prices multiplied by the number of shares owned.
-Investments in common trust funds and collective funds are valued at the net asset value per share, which is calculated based on the underlying quoted investments market price, multiplied by the number of shares held as of the measurement date. - (B) Investments other than those held in common trust funds and collective funds are valued using a market approach.
-The value of such assets is primarily sourced from - broker quotes in active markets.
+Investments in common trust funds are valued at the net asset value per share, which is calculated based on the underlying quoted investments market price, multiplied by the number of shares held as of the measurement date.
+(B) Investments other than those held in common trust funds are valued using a market purposat.
+The value of such assets is primarily sourced from broker quotes in active markets.
 Bonds are held mainly in the currency of the geography of the plan.
 (C) Cash and other short-term investments are valued at €1.00/unit, which approximates fair value.
-Amounts are generally invested in cash, actively managed common trust funds or interest bearing accounts. - (D) Real estate funds, mainly related to the GB Scheme, are valued at the net asset value per share.
-For quoted funds, the calculation is based on the underlying quoted investments market price, multiplied by the number of shares held as of the measurement date.
-For unquoted funds, this is calculated using the most recent partnership financial reports, adjusted, as appropriate, for any lag between the date of the financial reports and the measurement date (as of 31 December 2019, it is not probable that these investments will be sold at an amount other than net asset value). - (E) Insurance contracts exactly match the amount and timing of certain benefits, therefore the fair value of these insurance policies is deemed to be the present value of the related obligations.
-The significant majority of these are reinsurance contracts relating to benefit arrangements in Germany.
+Amounts are generally invested in cash, actively managed common trust funds or interest bearing accounts.

+10) Real estate funds, mainly related to the GB Scheme, are valued at the net asset value, or a valued at the net asset value, or a valued at the net asset value, as appropriate, for any lag between the date of the financial reports and the measurement date (as of 31 December 2019, it is not probable that these investments will be sold at an amount other than net asset value).

-Contributions
+12) (E) Insurance contracts exactly match the amount and timing of certain benefits, therefore the fair value of these insurance policies is deemed to be the present value of the related obligations.
+The significant majority of these are reinsurance contracts relating to benefit approachs in Carron. - arrangements in Germany

+Total